erinchen11/bank-demo/README.md

 # Bank- Demo

 ##
-Use Golang, Postgres, Gin, docker to develope a Bank Service.
+Use Golang, sqlc, Postgres, Gin, docker to develope a Bank Service.

 ## function